natalyamn/CRM_Sales_Opportunities_project/4. Report Creation/README.md

 **Link to the Interactive Power BI Report:** [**Report**](https://app.powerbi.com/view?r=eyJrIjoiNGJlYTc2MTYtYzJiNy00ZmY2LWIyMzktN2Y0N2NiZGUwY2IyIiwidCI6IjAxMjJmNmU1LTFkMDAtNDU4Zi1hMjNlLWI4YTk4YmJhMDczZCIsImMiOjl9)

+*Disclaimer: The units displayed in this report may vary depending on the regional settings of your browser.
+This report was designed with the EN-US region in mind.
+Please adjust your regional settings if necessary to match the units used in this report.*

 Below is a summary of the key elements on each page and their relevance:

 ### Overview